WrightGirlsCode/odin-recipes/README.md

 # odin-recipes
-This project will improve our HTML and Git skills.
-Including but not limited to text styling, links, and navigating/using Git.
+This recipe project will improve my  HTML and Git/Github usage and navigation skills.